Country Guides

 Quick Summary

 The Passport Seva portal requires exactly 630×810 pixels for digital photo uploads.
 This is a rectangular 7:9 ratio, not the square 2×2 inch format used for US passports.
 The photo must be JPEG, under 250 KB, with a white background and 80–85% face coverage.
 Photos made for Indian visas or OCI cards (which use a square format) will not work for Passport Seva.
 The easiest way to get the exact size right is to use PhotoPass — upload a phone photo, get a compliant 630×810 file in under three minutes for $2.99.
+See how PhotoPass compares to other tools in our PhotoPass vs PhotoAiD comparison.

 Create your passport photo now